How to wash bath towels - keep them fresh, featherlike and 5-star standard after every wash

 'Also, sort your towels based on fabric type, as different fabrics may require specific care.'

-Experts advise that bath towels should be machine washed on a gentle cycle to pro-long their quality.
-Therefore it's wise to pre-treat any stains before washing.
-Look for any obvious marks that need eliminating and spot soak with laundry detergent, we've found the best cleaning product for stain removal to be Ecovers liquid stain removal, available on Amazon or Vanish, available at most supermarkets.
+Experts advise that bath towels should be machine washed on a gentle cycle to prolong their quality, so it's wise to pre-treat any stains first.
+Look for any obvious marks that need eliminating and spot soak with laundry detergent - we've found one of the best cleaning products for stain removal to be Ecovers liquid stain removal, available on Amazon or Vanish, available at most supermarkets.
 They both work a treat.

 'Always avoid using detergents or stain removers containing optical brighteners or bleach as these may leave marks on your towel', add Emily and Jonathan Attwood, Founders of Scooms.